VisionDepth/VisionDepth3D/README.md

 if you are running Cuda 12.8 install Pytorch(nightly)-Cuda 12.8, if that doesnt work use 12.6 version

-- Once Pytorch and all dependancies are installed run the following command:
+- Once Pytorch and all dependancies are installed update the batch script for system you are running and run the following command:
 ```
-VisionDepth3D.bat
+Start_VD3D_Conda.bat
+# or
+Start_VD3D_Linux.bat
+# or
+Start_VD3D_Windows.bat

 ```
 Congrats you have successfully downloaded VisionDepth3D!
-This snippet guides users through cloning the repo, creating and activating the environment, and running the app—all in a few simple steps.
+This quick setup ensures you clone the repository, configure your environment, and launch the app — all in just a few simple steps.

 ---
 ## 🛠️ Guide Sheet: **Updating VisionDepth3D**

 When a new version of **VisionDepth3D** is released, follow these steps to ensure a smooth transition:
 ---

 ### **Update Instructions**